Rescaling Egocentric Vision: Data Collection and Scalable Pipeline

-\chParagraph{(d) Temporal Annotator} We built an AMT interface for labelling start/end times of action segments (\cref{fig:main_annotation}d).
+\chParagraph{(d) Temporal Annotator} We built an AMT interface for labelling start/end times of action segments (Fig. \ref{fig:main_annotation}d).
 Annotators completed a quick tutorial on annotating temporal bounds before they labelled 10 consecutive actions.
 To create the bounds of the action segment, we use the same approach as we did previously but increased the number of workers from 4 to 5 to improve quality.
+Note that in the untrimmed videos there might be consecutive instances of the same action.
+These will be indicated by repeated narrations.
+We thus request that annotators mark the temporal bounds of each instance, prompted by the timestamp.
+This avoids the merging of instances of the same action.

 \chParagraph{Quality Improvements} Our \newDataset{} scalable pipeline focuses on denser and more accurate annotations.
-We compare different parts of the pipeline to our previous one in appendix~\ref{app:sectionB}.
+We compare different parts of the pipeline to our previous one in Appendix~\ref{app:sectionB}.
 Here, we show improved quality of annotations both numerically and through an example.

-\Cref{fig:qual_comp_18_20} (left) compares the narration method we used in~\cite{Damen2018EPICKITCHENS} to the new pipeline over several metrics.
+Fig. \ref{fig:qual_comp_18_20} (left) compares the narration method we used in~\cite{Damen2018EPICKITCHENS} to the new pipeline over several metrics.
 Our \annStyle{} narrator produces more densely annotated videos; fewer gaps and more labelled frames; actions are shorter; and exhibit higher overlap.
 The narration timestamps are also closer to the relevant action, with a higher percentage being contained within the action and a smaller distance to remaining timestamps outside the action.

-\Cref{fig:qual_comp_18_20} (right) shows two video sections, of equal length, annotated by the same participant, one using live narrations and the other with \annStyle.
+Fig. \ref{fig:qual_comp_18_20} (right) shows two video sections, of equal length, annotated by the same participant, one using non-stop narrations and the other with \annStyle.
 The number of annotated actions increased from 20 to 56, with short actions (such as `turn on tap') often missed in the previous pipeline.
 We demonstrate these through two examples.
 The first shows a missed action of picking up a bag off the floor that had been dropped, and the second shows a missed closing cupboard action.
 In the sequence from \annStyle{}, all actions including closing the cupboard were successfully narrated thanks to our \annStyle{} pipeline.
 By narrating more actions, the start/end times also become more accurate as it is more obvious to the AMT annotators what each narration refers to.